upinder-sangha/MyPortfolio/public/docative-user-guide.md

 The Pro plan costs $19/month and is designed for power users and businesses.
 It includes:

 -   Multiple chatbots
--   Automatic scraping of websites
+-   Advanced website scraping (more pages, deeper crawling)
 -   Chat analytics
 -   Advanced customization
 -   Priority support